vikvang/ai_video_transcript/README.md

-# Transcript Downloader Chrome Extension
+# Video Transcript Viewer Chrome Extension

-A Chrome extension that helps you download transcripts from video websites such as Vimeo.
+A Chrome extension that displays video transcripts alongside videos, similar to YouTube's transcript feature.

 ## Features

-- Downloads transcript text from websites that use transcript cue elements
+- Displays transcript text alongside videos in a convenient side panel
+- Auto-highlights the current transcript section as the video plays
+- Click on any transcript segment to jump to that part of the video
-- Automatically scrolls through transcript elements to capture all content
+- Search within the transcript to find specific content
-- Adjustable parameters for total cues and delay time
+- Toggle timestamps on/off
+- Works on YouTube and other video sites with transcript elements
 - Context menu option for quick access
-- Works best on Vimeo video pages with transcripts enabled

 ## Installation